riley-v/4F90-Project/Implementations/CPU-Hog/README.md

 }
 ```

 Now the state system needs to be created.
 We will filter out all threads that have a total CPU amount less than the threshold amount specified by the user.
-All others will be saved to the CPU.
-Additionally, we will save the overview of each CPU to the stae system for better comprehension of what is happening. <br />
+All others will be saved to the state system.
+Additionally, we will save the overview of each CPU to the state system for better comprehension of what is happening. <br />
 ```javascript
 //this block saves the attributes to the state system print("Creating state system...");